How PAN-DB Private Cloud Works

 Legacy URL filtering licenses are discontinued, but active legacy licenses are still supported.

-To authenticate the firewalls that connect to the PAN-DB private cloud, a set of default server certificates are packaged with the appliance; you cannot import or use another server certificate for authenticating the firewalls.
-If you change the hostname on the M-600 appliance, the appliance automatically generates a new set of certificates to authenticate the firewalls.
+The M-600 and M-700 appliance use prepackaged server certificates to authenticate firewalls connecting to the PAN-DB private cloud.
+You can't import or use another server certificate for authentication.
+If you change the hostname on an appliance, the appliance automatically generates a new set of certificates to authenticate the firewalls.

 Recommended For You